What Are Key Performance Indicators (KPIs) in general?

 The rule of thumb is that P&L should contain revenues per basis service lines.

 In this way you can do some of the very effective analytics:

 - Structure of each service line in total revenues

 - Historical variance analysis each service line revenues

 Sub-consulting fees and Net revenues

-Deeper analysis should show the structure of salaries.
-How much cost is related to people ended on performing services to the Clients and how much cost is related to other activities such as administration, business development etc. For most precise analysis we recommend of use time tracking of employees per activities, so the cost will be automatically generated for each activity.
+A deeper analysis should show the structure of salaries.
+How much cost is related to people ended on performing services to the Clients and how much cost is related to other activities such as administration, business development, etc. For the most precise analysis we recommend of use time tracking of employees per activity, so the cost will be automatically generated for each activity.
 In the second part of this article, we present how to easily do that with Timesheet software for accountants.